elastisys/compliantkubernetes/docs/user-guide/elasticsearch.md

 ### Data Visualization and Exploration in Kibana

 As you can see in the figure above, data visualzation and expoloration in Kibana has three components: **Discover**, **Visualize** and **Dashboard**.
-The following section discribes each components using examples.
+The following section describes each components using examples.

 #### Discover